The Terreta Spain guide for your investment in Spain in 2025

 Rental price: €23.6/m2 (+13.5%).

-• High rental demand, driven by tourism (15.5 million tourists by 2024), students and young professionals attracted by the city's dynamic economy.
+• High rental demand, supported by tourism (15.5 million tourists in 2024), the student population and young professionals, attracted by the city's economic dynamism.

-• Consolidated zones (Eixample, el Born, Gracia, etc.): ultra-demand zones with virtually no risk-taking.
-In these areas, average returns are lower than the national average, and this must be taken into account.
-It's the long-term value and stability of the market that counts when you invest there.
+• Consolidated areas (Eixample, el Born, Gracia, etc.): ultra-demanded areas with almost zero risk.
+In these areas, average returns are lower than the national average, which must be taken into account.
+Long-term valuation and market stability are the priorities when investing there.

-• Emerging areas: some previously "dormant" neighborhoods are now booming, like Nou Barris in the north of the city.
-The district boasts a gross return of 8.3%, the best rate in Ciudad Condal.
-Ten years ago, yields in this area were no higher than 5.5%.
-Horta-Guinardo is in second place with an average yield of 6.7%, followed by Sant-Andreu and Montjuic with an average yield of 6.5%.
-It is possible to find interesting opportunities in these areas, as well as in the suburbs, if you are well accompanied.
+• Emerging areas: some neighborhoods, until now "asleep", are booming, such as Nou Barris, in the north of the city.
+The district has a gross return of 8.3%, the best rate in the Ciudad Condal.
+10 years ago, the return did not exceed 5.5% in this area.
+Horta-Guinardo is in second position with an average return of 6.7%, followed by Sant-Andreu and Montjuic with an average return of 6.5%.
+It is possible to find interesting opportunities in these areas, as well as in the periphery, if you are well supported.

-• Technology hub: Barcelona has also positioned itself as a tech hub in southern Europe, a strong point for real estate investors.
+• Technological hub: Barcelona has also positioned itself as a tech hub in southern Europe, a strong point for real estate investors.

-Madrid, the capital, is in the midst of a real estate boom
+Madrid, the capital is experiencing a real estate boom

 Rental price: €21/m2 (+15%).

-• By 2024, Madrid will be the nerve center of real estate investment in Spain and Europe.
+• In 2024, Madrid is emerging as the nerve center of real estate investment in Spain and Europe.

-• The living environment is attractive, with a quality of life that exceeds the 181 index.
+• The living environment is attractive, with a quality of life that exceeds the index of 181.

-• Advantageous taxation (the "Mbappé Law" and other tax measures such as a low ITP attract foreign investors.
+• The advantageous tax system (the "Mbappé Law" and other tax measures such as a low ITP attract foreign investors.

-• The economy is flourishing (+3.2% growth in 2024).
-The capital generates 19.6% of Spain's GDP, attracts more than 60% of the country's foreign investment and is home to a large number of new companies, particularly in the tech sector.
+• The economy is thriving (+3.2% growth in 2024).
+The capital generates 19.6% of Spanish GDP, captures more than 60% of the country's foreign investment and registers a strong creation of companies, particularly in tech.

 • Rental demand is exploding.